 Why have I been overpaid?

-The amount of Housing Benefit you’re paid depends on your personal circumstances, so if these change, the amount of benefit you’re entitled to can change as well.
+The amount of Housing Benefit you’re paid depends on your personal circumstances.
+If your personal circumstances change, then the amount of benefit you're entitled to can also change.

 Examples of changes to your circumstances include:

 - changes in income (from your wages or benefits you’re getting)

 - starting a new job, changing jobs, or becoming unemployed

 - people moving into, or out of, your house

 - getting married or forming a civil partnership

 - moving house or your rent changing